 7) Drag and drop the appropriate file and drop it into your new track region.

 8) At this stage, you have a sample that won’t change whenever you’ve adjusted the tempo of the song.

-It’s worth noting that making tempo changes to a song is going to sound the best for Apple Loops, Drummer Tracks, and MIDI recordings, rather than actual audio recordings that you’ve done with a guitar or another instrument.
+It’s worth noting that making tempo changes to a song is going to sound the best for Apple Loops (my guide), Drummer Tracks (also my guide), and MIDI recordings, rather than actual audio recordings that you’ve done with a guitar or another instrument.

 Features of the Tempo Track

 The Tempo Track works very similarly to the other forms of automation in Garageband which I’ve discussed before, notably, the way in which we’re able to increase or decrease the amount of change with the automation track.
 In other words, you just have to double-click on the blue line to separate the track into different pieces, although, it’s different in iOS (my guide).

 You can also adjust the level of decline or incline, which will make the changes either more abrupt or much smoother, depending on what you want to do.

 Additionally, it’s worth mentioning that if you want to delete all of the changes you’ve made to the tempo track, you can actually drag a box around each automation point and then delete everything that you’ve done, rather than go back through and delete each automation point individually.